Schwad/factory_bot/GETTING_STARTED.md

 User.new('value')
 ```

-This prevents duplicate assignment; in versions of factory_bot before 4.0, it
+This prevents duplicate assignment; in versions of factory_face before 4.0, it
 would run this:

 ```ruby